A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

 \subsubsection{\textbf{Low-rank Approximation}}

-It is crucial to design smaller models that can be conveniently stored on edge devices to make inferences locally to support the Metaverse applications with real-time computation.
+It is crucial to design smaller models that can be conveniently stored on edge devices to make inferences locally to support the real-time physical-virtual synchronization between the physical and virtual worlds.
 Besides pruning redundant parameters to reduce the model's size, we can perform decomposition to factorize a large matrix into smaller matrices, which is known as low-rank approximation.
 It compresses the layers in this way so that the memory footprint of AI models required in Metaverse applications can be reduced.
 The authors in~\cite{jaderberg2014speeding} take advantage of cross-filter redundancy to speed up the computation within the layers.
 Basically, it reduces the computational complexity in the convolution process by approximating the filters with a high rank with a linear combination of lower rank filters.
 This scheme can help to speed up text character recognition applications in AR/VR applications.
 From the simulation result, the scheme can speed up 2.5 times and ensure zero loss in accuracy.